 Unfortunately, roofs can weaken over time, and it’s not hard for them to get damaged.
 That’s why Big Bear Roofing exists to provide roof repairs and roof replacement in Charleston, South Carolina.
-We tackle any issues that might occur with the top of your property so that you can sleep easy at night.
+Our roofers tackle any issues that might occur with the top of your property so that you can sleep easy at night.

 There’s a lot that can go wrong with your roof, from missing tiles to sagging decking, and plenty that can cause these problems too.
 From moss and trees to the fury of the elements, your roof is vulnerable to so many different things.
 We’ve outlined some of the biggest troublemakers so that you have a better idea of what to look out for when checking your roof.